PaulFroh/bank-account-statement-parser/README.md

 - Only the categories the parser found and the keywords you ticked in the window "Categories-Configurator" will be automatically transferred into the excel.
 Which means nothing more to do!

 The following Steps can be taken but since the latest update you will likely not have to make any changes in the excel file it self anymore!
-- You have the option to edit your "TOP CATEGORY" and the corresponding "SUB-CATEGORY" it is essential to know that you are able to add as many TOP CATEGORIES as you wish and furthermore you can add to every TOP CATEGORY as many SUB-CATEGORIES.
+- You have the option to edit your "TOP CATEGORY" and the corresponding "SUB-CATEGORY": It is essential to know that you are able to add as many TOP CATEGORIES as you wish and furthermore you can add as many SUB-CATEGORIES to every TOP CATEGORY.
 - The SUB-CATEGORIES can either be written in caps or lower cases, it doesn't matter **BUT** you will have to use the same pattern aus shown in the picture above.
 (Top-Categories have to be in column A and Sub-Categories have to be in column B)
 - ***Important***: The sub-categories will also be ***the keywords the parser uses*** to find categories in your bank statements so make sure they suit your reason for transfer!
 The more sub categories you choose, the more keywords you will generate.
 As a result the overview will be more accurate.